LLarean/signal-system/README.md

 }
 ```

-3. The class that triggers the events
+3. The class that triggers the event:

 ```csharp
 using GameSignals;